Going back for the first time in 17 years…

 The last time my family went, in 1997, I was a freshly licensed driver, and did the driving that year myself, taking the Previa down to the Outer Banks with my mother and sister.
 My father, due to a work schedule conflict that year, had to travel down separately.
 That was fun, as it was my first time driving through a tunnel (the Monitor-Merrimac Memorial Bridge Tunnel), among other things.
 Still being a relatively inexperienced driver, I remember my being a little nervous while doing the drive down, but I managed.

-Categories: Family, North Carolina, Vacations
+Categories: Family, North Carolina, Travel

 Sometimes you have those weekends where you just have to get out of the house…